Utility scams tend to increase during the holiday season, which is why Utility Scam Awareness Day is recognized each

 - If there is work being done near your home, an employee may knock on your door to notify you of the work and any disruptions to service.
 Otherwise, employees will only come to your home if an appointment has been scheduled (investigations, meter installations, etc.).

 - An employee will never ask for or collect personal or financial information during an at-home appointment.

 - If you have any doubts about an individual trying to enter your home, do not let them in.
 Call 216-664-3130 or 216-664-3060 to confirm if it is a Cleveland Water employee or your local police department.

-- Scammers often request immediate payment by credit card, a prepaid card, or wire transfer and threaten to immediately disconnect service if it is not received.
+- Scammers often request immediate payment by credit card, prepaid card, or wire transfer and threaten to immediately disconnect service if it is not received.
 While our Credit and Collections team does occasionally contact customers, our Customer Service Representatives do not require immediate payment or a specific type of payment.

 - The majority of our credit and collections process is handled through official written correspondence.
 You will receive multiple letters and door notices if you're in danger of disconnection.
 And we're always willing to work with customers to establish payment plans and avoid disconnection.